degory/ghul/nuget-readme/README.md

 ### Project file

 The compiler expects to be driven by MSBuild using a `.ghulproj` project file.
-See the [ghūl targets](https://www.nuget.org/packages/ghul.targets/) package for a minimal example, or use one of the project templates to get started.
+See the [ghūl test](https://github.com/degory/ghul-test) package for a real-world example, or use one of the project templates to get started.

 ### Source files